karrabi/Samplate/Trading with AI/01-Simple Data Streaming/README.md

-# Simple Apache Kafka Farm
+# Simple Apache Kafka Cluster

-This project provides a basic setup for an Apache Kafka farm, including an Apache Kafka broker, Zookeeper, two producers, and a consumer.
+This project provides a basic setup for an Apache Kafka Cluster, including an Apache Kafka broker, Zookeeper, two producers, and a consumer.
 The Kafka broker and Zookeeper run inside Docker containers, while the producers and consumer interact with Kafka on the local machine on port 9092.

 updates:
 - added two producers